a conversation about self-exploration with yannis simonides

 CG: What about others you could point to that the readers might know, or would like to know more about, as models or inspirations?

+SB: I know some in the corporate world, who have been able to turn things upside down and do the impossible, because they're intensely curious about the way things work and have been willing to take calculated risks.
 Fred Parnon of Jnana Technologies, Alisa Zamir, designer and professor at Pratt, Bill Dunk, a social engineer, provocateur, and eminence gris to corporate chieftains – and his curiosity-satisfying site The Global Province, and Michael Grisham, an inventor, are some creative investigators that spring to mind.

-giant squid.
+CG: So tell us about your search for the giant squid.
 Why has your curiosity about it taken you all over the world, and thousands of leagues under the sea?

 SB: It’s the largest fish on the planet.
 It has been written about and documented, yet no humans have really been eye-to-eye with it, in its native habitat; and studied it close up.
 It’s just marvelous that on a planet where we think we know so much, we can't be together with something this magnificent right where it lives.